Wesleyan University Press: History and overview

 Founded (in its present form) in 1957, the press publishes books of poetry and books on music, dance and performance, American Studies, and film.
 In 1965, Wesleyan sold its American Education Publications, a division of the press that published My Weekly Reader, but the university retained the scholarly division.
 All editing occurs at the editorial office building of the press on the Wesleyan campus.
 Publishing (printing) now occurs through a consortium of New England college academic presses.

+Wesleyan University Press joined The Association of American Publishers trade organization in the Hachette v.
+Internet Archive lawsuit which resulted in the removal of access to over 500,000 books from global readers.

 The press is notable among prestigious American academic presses for its poetry series, which publishes both established poets and new ones.
 The press has released more than 250 titles in its poetry series and has garnered, in that series alone, awards including five Pulitzer Prizes, a Bollingen Prize, three National Book Awards, two National Book Critics Circle Awards, and an American Book Award.
 According to The New York Times, university presses with bigger endowments, with financial backing from the state, or with large graduate programs do not enjoy the same status in the field of poetry that the Wesleyan University Press enjoys, nor have they won a comparable array of prizes in poetry.
 The press also has garnered Pulitzer Prizes, American Book Awards, and other awards in its other series.